rayhu/soaked/README.md

-# Your app is socked by Web technology
+# Your app is socked in Web

 Socked is a websocket-based solution to publish your applications to Internet.